Hello! Welcome! I’m Jennifer Reidy.

-In my recipes, you’ll notice that I list ingredients and then offer brands that you can choose from that are gluten-free.
+In my recipes, you’ll notice I list ingredients and then offer brands you can choose from that are gluten-free.
 It’s perfect for readers on a gluten-free diet!
 For instance, if I list ‘goat cheese’ as one of the ingredients, I will put in the note section of that ingredient (Vermont Creamery is labeled gluten-free).
 And I will only list products that I trust.

 Here is how I will list gluten-free ingredients in my recipes:

 - If the brand has a gluten-free certification, I will state the brand name and that it is certified gluten-free.

 - If the brand has gluten-free written on the label, I will state the brand name and that it is labeled gluten-free.

 - If the brand has nothing written but is considered gluten-free, I will always check with the company and will state the brand claims it is gluten-free.

 - If products are manufactured on the same assembly lines as wheat ingredients, I will not name those brands.

 ‘Certified’ is a very good thing, labeled is a ‘proceed with caution’ thing, ‘claims’ is a trust factor thing.
 This is my one sentence motto when it comes to gluten-free label reading!
 You can read a basic article here!

 - I have Celiac disease, so I will be your GO TO recipe chick for anything gluten-free!
 I react to gluten, so these dishes are all truly free from gluten.

 - My background is in journalism and theatre.